theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryx/abap-reports/variants-and-selections.md

 old_url: /Xtract-Universal-EN/default.aspx?pageid=define-a-report-extraction
 ---

 Most reports allow entering selections before report execution.
-Selections limit the result set of the report so as to extract only records that match the selection.
+Selections limit the result set of the report to extract only records that match the selection.

 A selection variant can be created in SAP at the input screen of an ABAP report.
 The purpose of a variant is to save selection settings on your input screen.
 This minimizes the need to enter selections each time you run a report.